This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-877-217-7986.

 Special Requirements and Limitations for Certain Medications

-Through Accredo® you can have covered self-administered specialty drugs delivered directly to you or your doctor's office.*
+Through these pharmacies, you can have covered self-administered specialty and complex care drugs delivered directly to you or your doctor's office.
+Some may even offer direct shipping at no added cost.

-• For new prescriptions — Ask your doctor to call in your prescription to 1-833-721-1619 or e-prescribe your prescription to Accredo.
+• For new or to transfer existing prescriptions to Accredo, ask your doctor to call in your prescription to 1-833-721-1619 or e-prescribe your prescription to Accredo.
 Your doctor can find e-prescribing information at this website.

-*A specialty pharmacy coordinator will contact you to confirm you correct mailing address and arrange delivery of your covered medications.
+*A specialty and complex care pharmacy coordinator will contact you to confirm you correct mailing address and arrange delivery of your covered medications.

 Accredo® is a specialty pharmacy that is contracted to provide services to members of Blue Cross and Blue Shield of Illinois.
 Accredo is a trademark of Express Scripts Strategic Development, Inc.